 Sometimes, I'm up to some other stuff.

-I spin music under the name DJ China Tu Madre with La Pelanga Collective out of Oakland.
-Last year, we were invited to throw monthly parties and curate live music once a month at the Brick and Mortar.
-I have learned to dance in a wide variety of styles that looked impossible to me from the outset.
-(Luckily, there are always more impossible things to do.)
+I spin music as DJ China Tu Madre with La Pelanga Collective which I co-founded out of Oakland in 2008.
+Last year, we were invited to a residence at the Brick and Mortar, where we now curate a series of Global South dance party nights.
+We also have a podcast and a blog.
+I've learned to dance in a wide variety of styles that looked impossible to me from the outset, and was a paid dancer and substitute dance teacher for a few years.
 Record digging and dance serve as powerful ways to connect to people from all over the globe.
-I am a relentless studier of human cultures, which never cease to fascinate me with their power to influence thinking, travel far beyond their origins, survive hundreds of years despite persecution, and evolve continuously.
+I am a relentless studier of human cultures.
+They never cease to fascinate me with their power to influence thinking, travel far beyond their origins, survive hundreds of years despite persecution, and evolve continuously.

-I am a friend of the Communications Design Group, and occasionally go hang out with Bret Victor at the lab and draw a unicorn or make something sparkle.
+I am a friend of the Communications Design Group; occasionally I hang out with Bret Victor at the lab and draw a unicorn or make something sparkle.
 I've recently started an experimental project called 50 Years with Paula Te.
-After leaving Apple, I spent a month playing at the intersection between fashion and computation by learning how to generate things to wear at Eyebeam in New York, and the resulting work has been on exhibition several times since then.
+In 2014, I spent a month at the intersection of fashion and computation, learning how to generate things to wear in code at Eyebeam in New York.
+The resulting work has been on exhibition several times since then.
 I've been part of the Cultural Incubator at Gray Area Gallery, and was an artist in a field of inquiry called the Future Soul Collective at YBCA in San Francisco.

 In ancient history, I studied Computer Science and Engineering at MIT.
 I did undergraduate research with Pattie Maes at the MIT Media Lab, and graduate research with Julie Dorsey at the Laboratory for Computer Science (now CSAIL).

 I'm dedicated to helping build a truly diverse and vibrant community of inventors who know how to listen, understand, question, and be prepared to redesign the world.
-I believe in cultivating deep cultural change that helps empower all people, particularly the traditionally marginalized, to envision and implement new systems of thought and ways of being that move beyond the dominant systems that led to their marginalization in the first place.
+I believe in cultivating deep cultural change that empowers all people to invent new systems of thought.
+I believe that we can find new ways of being that move beyond the dominant systems that led to marginalization and imbalance in the first place.
 I daydream about joyful ways to subvert the status quo.